marekbobrowski/skirmish-online/README.md

 ### Create new type of message that can be sent between clients and server

-Yet to be written about.
+In `protocol/domain` package create a new schema class (it defines components of message - for example, for message that tells about new position of the player, define x, y, z as 64 bit floats).
+Then in `protocol/messages` create a new message class and assign it the schema that you defined before.
+Also assing your message a unique ID and message type (for messages sent from client to server it's usually a `MessageType.request`).

 ### Sending new type of message from client to server

-In order to create some new kind of information that will be sent to the server, you need to create a new class inside `client/net/message_sender/senders` package and inherit from `BaseSender`.
-Specify the managed Event in the `MANAGED_EVENT` class field and the Message type it's going to send in `MESSAGE_CLS` class field (look at the existing examples in the `senders` package).
+In order to send some new kind of information to the server, you need to create a new class inside `client/net/message_sender/senders` package and inherit from `BaseSender`.
+Specify the managed Event in the `MANAGED_EVENT` class field and the Message type thats's going to be sent in `MESSAGE_CLS` class field (look at the existing examples in the `senders` package).
 Then "somewhere in the client" call specified event with proper arguments and data should be sent to the server.

 ### Handling new type of message sent by the server